-Some people measure their progress or success by the amount of things they gather.
-But more and more we are learning it’s the quality not the quantity that matters.
-It’s the same with spiritual matters.
-Some people measure their spiritual progress by how much they know and how much memorize.
-But again it turns out it’s really more about remembering the things that are important.
+Some people measure their progress or success by the number of things they gather.
+More and more, we are learning it’s the quality, not the quantity, that matters.
+It’s the same with spiritual issues.
+Some people measure their spiritual progress by how much they know and how much they memorize.
+It turns out it’s more important to remember the things that are important.

-This is a major life-hack.
-If you learn apply it to your life, then you will benefit in many ways.
+Many people find this a significant life hack.
+If you learn to apply it to your life, you will benefit in many ways.
 You will save time and effort.
 You will be more productive and enjoy life more.
-Learn the things that we should eliminate from our lives and new opportunities have room to show up.
+Learning the things that we should eliminate from our lives and fresh opportunities have room to show up.

 There are three things we need to learn to leave behind.
-First, the programing of the cultural narrative which contains bias, prejudice, and justification for the misuse of people and the planet.
-If you can’t see this operating in the environment, then you must enhance your observational skills.
+First, the cultural narrative programming contains bias, prejudice, and justification for the misuse of people and the planet.
+If you can’t see this operating in the environment, you must enhance your observational skills.
 Because if you can’t see it, you can’t forget it.

 The second is the unhealthy programming scripts of Ego, controlling our personality and instincts.
 Not all the programming of the Ego is unhealthy.
-It only gets that way when it warped out of shape, by the programing of the cultural narrative.
-We need to identify it, eliminate the harmful and then we should forget it.
+It only gets that way when the cultural narrative distorts it.
+We need to identify it, eliminate the harmful, and then we should forget it.

-The third are the things that are a waste of time and energy.
-This is is a de-cluttering exercise that involves the mind and the environment.
+The third is the things that are a waste of time and energy.
+It is a de-cluttering exercise that involves the mind and the environment.
 Junk can be physical or mental.
 Most of the time, it is both.
-Getting rid of the clutter of the mind includes attachment to physical objects.
+Getting rid of the mind’s clutter includes an attachment to material objects.

 1) The Programing of the Cultural Narrative

 The cultural narrative is the driving force in our lives.
 Although this narrative differs on the surface, it shares some common tactics.
 One of these tactics is to keep you busy and distract your attention.
-One way to engage you in the memorization of useless information.
+So they engage you in the memorization of useless information.
 Then, use this to distort your memories and thinking.
-In this way, you are engaging your mind in things that keep you from observing what is going on.
-Heaven forbid if you start thinking for yourself.
-This is why you need to question the cultural narrative.
+In this way, you engage your mind in things that keep you from observing what is going on.
+Heaven forbid if you start thinking for yourself, so you need to question the cultural narrative.

 So, the key to becoming a freethinker is to learn what to learn.
-Learn that things that are important and those that are useless data.
-Forgetting the things that are consuming your time and distracting you from what is going on.
+Learn which things we should remember.
+Remember those who are essential to your heart.
+Discard the things that are just distractions—forgetting the things that consume your time and distracting you from what is happening.

 2) Unhealthy Programing of Ego

 The problem is that none of us grow up in ideal situations.
-The more trauma we face, the more our programing gets twisted.
-The more levels of harmful cultural programing we receive easier, it is for these institutions to control us.
+The more trauma we face, the more our programming gets twisted.
+The more harmful cultural programming we receive, the easier it is for these institutions to control us.

 3) Decluttering the Mind and Our Environment

-Commercialism starts its programing earlier in our lives.
-Companies and institutions sell us things by learning to trigger our basic instincts.
-Fear is the biggest motivator, they have devised many creative tactics to influence our thinking.
+Commercialism starts its programming earlier in our lives.
+The TV is the babysitter for busy parents.
+So, companies and institutions sell children things by learning to trigger our basic instincts.
+They have devised many creative tactics to influence our thinking.

-This is a very complicated process for many people.
-That’s because our identity, our beliefs, our feelings are all tied together with the programing of the Ego and our dominant cultural narrative.
+Unraveling your real needs from those programmed by advertising This is a highly complex process for many people.
+That’s because our identity, beliefs, and feelings are tied together with the Ego’s programming and our dominant cultural narrative.
 So, there is no one size fits all approach.
-However, there are some good resources that can help you through this process.
-Peter Walsh is an author we recommend.
+However, some excellent resources can help you through this process.
+Peter Walsh is an author we recommend (1).

 We recommend the use of an exercise for exploring memories.
-This is an exercise we work with at each session of our introductory phase one meetings.
-This will show you what you value and what you fear.
+It’s an exercise we work with at each session of our introductory phase one meeting.
+It will show you what you value and what you fear.
 It expands your awareness of dreams and memory.

-Don’t overlook the important people in your life.
+Don’t overlook the crucial people in your life.
 Honoring your ancestors is a way of acknowledging the sacrifices of those who make our life possible.
-This is a common practice in many ancient cultures that we should not forget.
+It’s a common practice in many ancient cultures that we should not forget.
 Our lineage is part of our DNA.

 Honor those who are in your life now.
-Don’t wait for them to become an ancestor before you acknowledge their presence.
+Please don’t wait for them to become an ancestor before acknowledging their presence.
 We should remember to tell those who have contributed to our growth.

 Relationships are the source of many of our major life lessons.
-You should not try to forget these because they are are part of who you are.
+Don’t forget these because they are part of who you are.

 Memories are often anchors holding us hostage to the past.
 Memories can color the value of life and relationships.
 They can be tools for positive change, or they can hold us back.
-If we recognize their power, then we can use them to improve our life.
+If we recognize their power, we can use them to improve our lives.